 Review summary: A more affordable, but still fun Tegu magnetic block travel set.
 Perfect for tinkering on-the-go.

 Basics: The brand new Pocket Pouch Prism is the perfect little travel Tegu set for busy kids on the go.
 Made with natural wood and water based non-toxic finishes, these blocks are embedded with tiny, but strong magnets that allow your kids to create wonderful gravity defying structures.
-See the slideshow below for cool design ideas.

-We’ve reviewed Tegu here before.
+I’ve reviewed Tegu here before.
 To learn more about the sustainability and ethical practices of this company read my original Tegu block review.

 Perks of this Tegu Set: